lancerael/pi/README.md

 A monorepo design system of React UI components and supporting utilities.
 Pi supports theming and comes with some starter themes.
 All packages prefixed with `@pi-lib/...` are standalone npm modules for use with a package manager like `npm`, `yarn` or `pnpm`.

 Create a theme, use one of the provided themes or stick with the default, then build your app with the React components by importing them individually.
-Check out the docs for more details on usage.

 - <a href="https://demo.lance-taylor.com" target="_blank">Demo</a>
 - <a href="https://pi.lance-taylor.com" target="_blank">Docs</a>